 Sponsored by the Disney Conservation Fund in partnership with the Association of Zoos and Aquariums, the series of events will provide the local Chicagoland community with opportunities for families and volunteers to take action for animals and our living planet.
 Activities include recycling opportunities, volunteering to pick up litter in local forest preserves and along Lake Michigan and the Chicago River, removing invasive plant species, and collecting important data through citizen science projects.

 The celebration will kick off Saturday and Sunday, April 13 and 14, in advance of Earth Day at Brookfield Zoo, where guests can bring in a variety of items to recycle such as electronics, textiles, household hazardous wastes, and paper for shredding.
-IN addition, on April 14, zoogoers can find out how they can make a difference for the envioronment and animals around the globe by participating in green-themed activities, attending a Eco Expo, and learning about the animals during special Zoo Chats.
+In addition, on April 14, zoogoers can find out how they can make a difference for the environment and animals around the globe by participating in green-themed activities, attending an Eco Expo, and learning about the animals during special Zoo Chats.
 To find out more about Brookfield Zoo's Party for the Planet event, including what items can be recycled, visit CZS.org/PartyPlanet.

 Following the kick-off, Lincoln Park Zoo and Shedd Aquarium will host a series of volunteer stewardship events, called Family Volunteer Days, throughout the Chicagoland area where volunteers can come together to remove litter from Chicago's Lake Michigan and Chicago River coastlines, plant native plant species, remove invasive plants, and help collect data through citizen science projects.
 Volunteers will receive special prizes for participating, such as reusable water bottles, and tickets to visit the zoos and aquarium and more.